 How much should I budget for updating my short-term rental design?

 Budget $3,000-$15,000 depending on property size.
-Strategic investments in high-impact areas (entry, living room, primary bedroom, bathrooms) deliver better ROI than complete overhauls, with light refreshes yielding 10-20% ADR bumps.
+Strategic investments in high-impact areas (entry, living room, primary bedroom, bathrooms) deliver better returns than complete overhauls, with light refreshes yielding 10-20% ADR bumps.

 Do I need to hire an interior designer for my Airbnb or Vrbo property?